hsnyder/c-serpent/README.md

 The resulting wrapper will accept a Python integer for `N`, and either `None` or a numpy array with `dtype=numpy.int32` for `array`.
-An exception will be raised if the types don't match.
+An exception will be raised if the supplied types don't match.

 Compiling
 ---------

-Just point your C compiler at c-serpent.c.
+To built C-serpent, just point your C compiler at c-serpent.c.
 For example on a unix-derivative,

     $ cc -g c-serpent.c -o cserpent

 If you can define `CSERPENT_DISABLE_ASSERT` to compile out assertions, if you wish to.

 Usage
 -----

-Typical usage example:
+C-serpent generates code, so you'll have to compile that code into an extension module in order to actually import and use the module.

+Consider the same example function from above:

+    double mean_i32(int N, int32_t *array)
+    {
+        double sum = 0.0;
+        for (int i = 0; i < N; i++) sum += array[i];
+        return sum/N;
+    }

+To make this function callable from Python, you might do the following:

+ - save that function to a file (e.g. `mean.c`)

+ - ask python where its headers are

+    $ python
+    >>> from distutils.sysconfig import get_python_inc
+    >>> get_python_inc()
+    '/usr/include/python3.11'
+    >>> import numpy
+    >>> numpy.get_include()
+    '/usr/lib/python3.11/site-packages/numpy/core/include'

+ - use c-serpent to generate the wrapper code

-    $ c-serpent -m coolmodule -f my_c_file.c function1 function2 > wrappers.c
+    $ c-serpent -m means -f mean.c mean_i32 > mean_wrappers.c

+ - compile the wrapper code and the original C code into an extension module

-    $ cc -fPIC -shared -I/path/to/python/headers \
+    $ cc -fPIC -shared \
+         -I/usr/lib/python3.11/site-packages/numpy/core/include \
+         -I/usr/include/python3.11 \
-         wrappers.c my_c_file.c \
+         mean_wrappers.c mean.c \
-         -lpython -o coolmodule.so
+         -lpython -o means.so

+ - call it:

+    $ python
+    >>> import means, numpy
+    >>> x = numpy.array([1,2,3,4], dtype=numpy.int32)
+    >>> means.mean_i32(len(x), x)
+    2.5

-C-serpent processes its input arguments in-order.
-First specify the name of the output python module (which must match the name of the shared library that you compile) by using the argument sequence '-m modulename'.
-Then, specify at least one file, using '-f filename.c'.
-Then, list the names of the functions that you wish to generate wrappers for.
-You can specify multiple files like so: '-f minmax.c min max -f avg.c mean median'.
-The functions are assumed to be contained in the file specified by the most recent '-f' flag.
+C-serpent processes its command-line arguments in order.
+First specify the name of the output python module (which must match the name of the shared library that you plan to compile) by using the argument sequence '-m modulename'.
+Then, specify a file, using '-f filename.c'.
+Then, list the names of the functions within that file that you wish to generate wrappers for.
+You can specify multiple files like so:
+'-f minmax.c min max -f avg.c mean median'.

 C-serpent invokes the system preprocessor and scans for typedefs in the resulting file.
-It only understands a subset of all possible C typedefs, but it works for stdint, size_t, and so on.
-The preprocessor to use is 'cc -E' by default, but this can be overridden with the -p flag, or the CSERPENT_PP environment variable (the latter takes precedence if both are supplied).
+It only understands a subset of all possible C typedefs, but it works for `stdint.h`, `size_t`, and so on.
+The preprocessor used is 'cc -E' by default, but this can be overridden with the -p flag, or the `CSERPENT_PP` environment variable (the former takes precedence if both are supplied).

 Flags: